KUL-LBMD/DESPOT/README.md

 ## License

+### DESPOT

+This project is licensed under the MIT License.

+### CROWN Dataset

-This dataset is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+The CROWN dataset is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 ## Contact